k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [TDM_LIBRARY LU](#tdm_library-lu)
 - [TDM_Reference](09_tdm_reference_implementation.md)

 The TDM Library must be imported to the Fabric project created for TDM.
-Download the TDM library from [this link]() .
+Download the TDM library from [this link]().

 ## TDM Library - Shared Objects